jenishborah/Prolog-Programming/README.md

 Prolog's single data type is the term.
 Terms are:

-- atom
+  1. atom
  ```
       Example:   x, red, 'Taco', and 'some atom'
  ```

-  - Numbers
+  2. Numbers
  ```
       Example:   int, float
   ```

-  - variables
+  3. variables
  ```
       Example:   string consisting of letters, numbers and underscore characters
   ```

-  -  compound term
+  4. compound term
  ```
       Example:   person_friends(zelda,[tom,jim])
  ```

 - **Clauses**

-There are two types of clauses: facts and rules
+There are two types of clauses: facts and rules.

-Clauses with empty bodies are called "facts".
+1. Clauses with empty bodies are called "facts".
  ```
       Example:   cat(tom).
  ```

-Clauses with bodies are called "rules".
+2. Clauses with bodies are called "rules".
  ```
       Example:   animal(X) :- cat(X).
  ```